-(b) A Load Resource that is not a CLR shall be capable of being Dispatched to its Non-Spin Ancillary Service Resource Responsibility within 30 minutes of a deployment instruction for capacity.
+(b) A Load Resource that is not a CLR shall be capable of being Dispatched to its Non-Spin Ancillary Service Resource award within 30 minutes of a deployment instruction for capacity.

 (5) Off-Line Generation Resources awarded Non-Spin, while Off-Line and before the receipt of any deployment instruction, shall be capable of being dispatched to their Non-Spin award within 30 minutes of a Dispatch Instruction.
 On-Line Generation Resources awarded Non-Spin on the power augmentation capacity shall be capable of being dispatched to their Non-Spin award within 30 minutes of a Dispatch Instruction.